RecRanger/armory-wallet-checksum-searcher/README.md

 # armory-wallet-checksum-searcher

-A tool to locate Armory wallets on corrupted and deleted hard drives.
+A tool to locate and extract Armory wallets on corrupted and deleted hard drives.

 ## Features